posit-dev/rsconnect-python/README.md

 ### API/Application Deployment Options

-There are a variety of options available to you when deploying a Python WSGi-style API, Dash, Streamlit, or Bokeh application.
+There are a variety of options available to you when deploying a Python WSGI-style API, Dash, Streamlit, or Bokeh application.
 All options below apply equally to `api`, `dash`, `streamlit`, and `bokeh` sub-commands.

 #### Including Extra Files